Coat of arms of Ireland: History

 Whatever its origins, the harp was adopted as the symbol of the new Kingdom of Ireland, established by Henry VIII, in 1541.
 A document in the Office of the Ulster King of Arms, from either the late reign of Henry VIII or the early reign his son of Edward VI, states that they were the arms of the kingdom of Ireland.
 The arms were incorporated into the unified Royal Coats of Arms of England, Ireland and Scotland upon the Union of the Crowns of the three kingdoms in 1603.
 Upon the secession of the Irish Free State from the United Kingdom in 1922, the harp was taken as the emblem of the independent Irish state.

 Today, the image of the harp is used on the coins, passports and official seals of Ireland and is incorporated into the emblems of many bodies in Northern Ireland, such as the Police Service of Northern Ireland.
 The harp is frequently incorporated into the emblems of Irish companies, such as Guinness and Ryanair.
 It appears on the arms of countries with historical links to Ireland or the United Kingdom, such as Montserrat and Canada.
 In 1984, exemplars of the modern design, approved by the Chief Herald, were registered by the Government of Ireland with the World Intellectual Property Organization under Article 6ter of the Paris Convention, which relates to state emblems.
 The government only registered "left-facing" images, with the harp's sound board on the right.
 While the Attorney General's office felt that right-facing images should also be registered, patent agents advised this might be interfere with Guinness Brewery's use of such harps in its logo since the 1870s.

-Presidential Standard
+Presidential standard

-As well as being the arms of Ireland, since 1945 the harp is the arms of each President of Ireland whilst in office.
-Typically the arms are borne as a banner in the form of a Presidential Standard.
-The standard is flown over Áras an Uachtaráin, the President's residence in Dublin, at Dublin Castle when the President is in residence and on vehicles used by the President.
-As with other Presidential and Royal Standards, it is never flown at half mast.
+As well as being the arms of Ireland, since 1945 the harp is the arms of each president of Ireland whilst in office.
+Typically, the arms are borne as a banner in the form of a presidential standard.
+The standard is flown over Áras an Uachtaráin, the president's residence in Dublin, at Dublin Castle, when the president is in residence and on vehicles used by the president.
+Like other presidential and royal standards, it is never flown at half mast.
 However, the Presidential Standard never takes precedence over the flag of Ireland, whereas, for example, the Royal Standard of the United Kingdom takes precedence over the flag of the United Kingdom.